gitadr/gatsbyPortfolio/src/content/notes/note_210106_HowToSpeak.md

 - Hapax legomenon (Something you can show only once. e.g. a complex slide)
 - Exhibit passion to inspire
 - Link passion with the promise at the start
 - Story telling.
-We are symbolic creatures.
+We are symbolic creatures
 - Practise
 - Show that you have vision (Problem and approach) and that you have done something (steps taken) in the first 5 mins.
 - Whys do you want to be famous?
 Because you want your ideas/work to be recognised.